helenafnandes/tasksandnews-service/README.md

-# TasksandNews Service
+# TasksAndNews Service

-This is the backend service for the TasksandNews application, a simple REST API built with Spring Boot that allows users to manage their tasks.
+This is the backend service for the TasksAndNews application, a simple REST API built with Spring Boot that allows users to manage their tasks.

 The API stores and retrieves data from a database using PostgreSQL and has been containerized using Docker for easy deployment and management.
 The project includes tests for the API endpoints using JUnit and MockMvc.

-The frontend for the Tasksandnews application can be found in this repository: [TasksAndNews WebApp](https://github.com/helenafnandes/tasksandnews-frontend)
+The frontend for the application can be found in this repository: [TasksAndNews WebApp](https://github.com/helenafnandes/tasksandnews-frontend)

 ## API Documentation